studentX/lab2/opentracing/README.md

 # OpenTracing G.O.T Lab

-In this lab, you are going to decorate a web server using the *OpenTracing* API to decorate your requests.
-There are 2 services involved: *Castle* and *Knight*.
+In this lab, you are going to decorate a web server using the **OpenTracing** API to decorate your requests.
+There are 2 services involved: **Castle** and **Knight**.
 The Knights want to melt a Castle, but if you're a G.O.T fan, you already know that only the NightKing can melt a Castle using his undead dragon ;)

-1. Instrument the castle code base to add tracing upon receiving a melt request
+1. The Knight service surfaces post requests given */v1/melt* url
-1. If the given night is not the nightking, then the trace should report a failure
+   1. The service then turns around and post */v1/melt* on the Castle service given a Knight name.
-1. If the given night is indeed the nightking then the trace should indicate the castle was melted.
+1. Instrument the Castle service by tracing incoming *melt* requests
-1. Your castle trace needs to add the following tags to the trace:
+  1. Edit your Castle trace and add the following tags to the trace:
     1. http.method
     2. http.url
     3. knight
-1. In the event of a nightking the castle span should log a message indicating the castle was melted.
+1. If the given Knight is *NightKing* add a log to the castle span to indicate `the castle is melted`.
 1. All other knights should produce a span error.
 1. Span errors are indicated by:
    1. Setting a span tag error=true
    2. Adding a structured log on the span using:
     1. event=error
-    2. message=only the nightkind can melt
+    2. message=only the nightking can melt
-1. You will need to modify the provided makefile to use your own docker registry
+1. Edit the provided makefile to use your own docker **registry**
-1. Build and push your own docker images with your new code
+1. Build and push new docker images using the Makefile (commands below!)
-1. Deploy jaeger, castle and knight service to your local cluster
+1. Deploy jaeger, castle and knight service to your local cluster.
    1. You will need to modify the K8s manifest to use your image names (castle, knight)
 1. Validate that your traces are correctly showing the microservices flow using different knights